 We work hard on building routines for the first 4-6 weeks of school.
 The beginning of the year is hard… like REALLY hard!
 Setting expectations is critical because YOU, as the teacher, have important work to do.
 You must be able to work with small groups while the rest of the class is engaged in meaningful independent practice… right?

 I have never had an aide, so my little kindergartners need to be able to work independently.
-I talk about anchor activities.
+This is why I’m such a fan of anchor activities.

 These kindergarten literacy centers essentially stay the same ALL YEAR.
-You just swap out the materials.
+You just swap out the materials based on the season as well as student needs.
 So here they are:

 Each month, new words go up on the wall in the writing center.
 My students can not WAIT to see what the next month will bring!
 Students go to this station and write… pretty simple!